donbonifacio/blog/content/post/leveling-up-developers.md

 here can take away assumptions that may cause harm in the future.
 So we should be clear in what we like and dislike.

-We should also be clear about our strengths and weaknesses, at least to our line manager.
+We should also be clear about our strengths and weaknesses.
 If we're working in an environment that fosters trust, this will be very important.

+### Quality mindset

 Quality and value mindset

-Have good knowledge  - Know the business domains and project ecosystem Humble, asks why a lot (just because you're the best in the neighbouhood doesn't mean you're good)
+Have good knowledge  - Know the business domains and project ecosystem

+### Be humble

+How do we know that we don't have the best idea if we don't welcome feedback?
+We need to accept all inputs and see the value in them.
+If we are closed to outside considerations we'll have poorer outcomes.
+Even if we in fact have the best strategy and are more experienced than our teammates, just having the process to reason and explain the whys will make our proposition better.

+> Just because we're the best in the neighbourhood doesn't mean we're good

+Mentoring

 ## Technical proficiency
 Know about some languages, each tool for the job.
 But hightly skill in one is